timosalm/devx-container-platform-workshop/workshop/content/exercises/cartographer.md

 file: ~/samples/supply-chain.yaml
 ```

 Any changes made to this custom resource in the cluster will immediately affect the path to production of the Workloads configured for it.
-Due to the asynchronous behavior of Cartographer only those steps that are affected by the change, and related outputs will be triggered.
+Due to the asynchronous behavior of Cartographer only those steps that are affected by the change and related outputs will be triggered.

 The first part of our supply chain resource configures parameters via `.spec.params`.
-They follow a hierarchy and default values (`.spec.params[*].default`) can be overridden by the Workload's `.spec.params` in contrast to those set with `.spec.params[*].value`.
+They follow a hierarchy, and default values (`.spec.params[*].default`) can be overridden by the Workload's `.spec.params` in contrast to those set with `.spec.params[*].value`.

 The `.spec.resources` section is an unordered list of steps (or resources) of our supply chain, even if they are ordered in this example for readability.